Porsche Macan Electric Review

 ADVERTISEMENT

 Underneath the Macan Electric is the same Premium Platform Electric as you find lurking beneath the new Audi Q6 e-tron, while other rivals will include the BMW iX3, Tesla Model Y and Mercedes EQE SUV.
-You will still be able to buy the outgoing petrol Porsche Macan for a while, but if you want a new Macan, it’s electric - and that’s it.
-No petrol or hybrid options.
+You will also still be able to buy the outgoing petrol Porsche Macan for a few years yet.

-It’s certainly an evolutionary look when it comes to styling, and that’s no bad thing in our books.
+It’s certainly an evolutionary look for the new Macan, when it comes to styling - and that’s no bad thing in our books.
 Standard colours are black or white, but there’s some 59 shades to choose from if you’re willing to pay, including a rather fetching shade of pastel lilac called ‘Provence’.
 Oui, Oui!

 Recharging is super-rapid, as the Macan gets an 800V system just like the Taycan.
 That means that it can charge at up to 270kW which, in real terms, means that you can get around 60 miles of range per 4 minutes of charging at one of the 350kW ultra-rapid chargers that are increasingly common on the UK’s motorway network.
-Put another way, that’s a 10-80% top-up in some 20 minutes.
-Even the Tesla Model Y can’t beat that…
+Put another way, in ideal conditions that’s a 10-80% top-up in some 20 minutes.

 There’s also vehicle-to-load charging, so that you can charge your electrical gubbins from the car’s battery.
 Useful for keeping the fridge going on camping trips, and that kind of thing.